 OGCE coursework is considered 'Associate Part 1' and the pre-requisite for Associate Level training.
 (Note: OGCE Practicum is not a requirement for the Associate Part 2).
 Completing 'Associate Part 2' provides the additional training required to teach an OG lesson in special education / remedial settings.

-*There is an additional three hours of asynchronous tasks.
+-All sessions below include an additional three hours of asynchronous tasks.

 Fall - 2023

-Tuesdays (6:00pm-8:30pm): Sept 19, 26; Oct 3, 10, 17, 24
+Tuesdays (6:00pm-8:30pm): Sept 19, 26; Oct 3, 10, 17, 24.

-Saturdays (8:00am-2:30pm): Sept 23, Oct 14
+Saturdays (8:00am-2:30pm): Sept 23, Oct 14.

 To apply for a session: